 Truck drivers have a certain amount of time they are allowed to be behind the wheel.
 With the ELD mandate in effect the problems with ELDs are their enforcement of Hours of Service laws.

 Kevin is making good time and has one stop left before he can head home to his family.
 He's headed South on I-75 and completely forgot about Hurricane Dorian headed inland.
 As it goes, the interstate turns into a parking lot.

 Kevin is losing drive time.
+This is one of the problems drivers blame on ELD.
 Thankfully, the Federal Motor Carriers Safety Administration (FMCSA) has amended rules and regulations surrounding how to claim adverse conditions.